SAN DIEGO INVESTMENT FIRM

-Our Bull Oak financial advisors place the odds in our clients favor by simply refusing to play a game it cannot win.
+Over the longer-term, 15 years, the figures continue to decline with only 5% of funds outperforming.
+As a fiduciary financial advisory firm, we place the odds in our clients’ favor by simply refusing to play the active management game.
 As technology continues to advance and as information diffusion continues to accelerate, we believe that the sub-asset classes will continue to become more efficient, making active management more difficult.
-Our advisory investment professionals save our clients the cost and headaches of active management and instead purchase inexpensive passive index funds for our clients.
+We save our clients the cost and headaches of active management and instead purchase inexpensive passive index funds.
 We select and continuously monitor the most appropriate representative fund for each of the major stock, bond, and alternative markets.

 To help keep clients from making the grave mistake of selling during periods of high volatility, we created the Risk Contribution Method.
 This methodology helps remove the natural human instinct of buying high and selling low (where we should be buying low and holding on for the long-term).
 It will instead underweight asset classes of high risk and overweight those of low risk.

-While the sub-asset class levels (e.g. U.S. large cap stocks) are largely efficient, the major asset classes are not.
+While the sub-asset class levels (e.g. U.S. large-cap stocks) are largely efficient, the major asset classes are not.
 It is common for stocks to be at risk when an economic slowdown is imminent, whether that be a growth rate slowdown or an economic expansion.
 Sometimes, but not always, this coincides with periods of investor euphoria.
-In short, when stocks have had a good run and they are at their riskiest, we simply take some money “off of the table.”
+In short, when stocks have had a good run and they are at their riskiest, we simply take some money “off the table.”

 It is also common for stocks to be underpriced during periods of investor panic and economic contraction.
 After a stock market crash, we are able to take advantage of cheaper equity prices and buy at discount prices.

-The Risk Contribution Method identifies these periods by carefully evaluating reliable forward looking indicators (read more here).
+The Risk Contribution Method identifies these periods by carefully evaluating reliable forward-looking indicators (read more here).
 We then underweight those risk assets and overweight others to take advantage of these misaligned prices.

 Because we invest exclusively in passive ETFs, we have a major advantage over mutual funds and other actively managed accounts.
 There is far less turnover in ETFs, which in turn avoids capital gains.
 Through our advisory services, our financial planners can also implement a more tax-advantaged process by determining which shares are to be sold when selling a position (e.g. we can choose to sell only positions that have a higher basis).

 Aside from the inherent tax-efficient nature of ETFs, we also help our clients lower their tax liability by choosing the most efficient place to allocate their assets.
 Some assets have a higher tax liability, such as high yield bonds, vs. those that do not, including tax-exempt bonds.
-Therefore, we place a preference as to where those assets should be held (Taxable Account vs. Traditional IRA/Pre-Tax vs Roth IRA/Post-Tax) driving significant tax savings.
+Therefore, we place preference as to where those assets should be held (Taxable Account vs. Traditional IRA/Pre-Tax vs Roth IRA/Post-Tax) driving significant tax savings.